 [rescue] SunPCi2 woes

-> our SunPci CPU fans fail (around 15+).
+> all of our SunPci CPU fans fail (around 15+).
 It was impossible to

-> replacement fan from Sun and I was unable to find any
+> get a replacement fan from Sun and I was unable to find any

-> think they are quite prone to failure as they rev. very
+> equivalent.
+I think they are quite prone to failure as they rev.

-> slightest amount of dirt/ dust causes grief.
+> very high and the slightest amount of dirt/ dust causes grief.